What Are the Best Practices for Establishing Safety Accountabilities?

 - Personnel performance reviews are dependent on employees in compliance with key safety activities;

-- Management recognizes employee contributions to the safety program; and
+- Management recognizes employee contributions to the SMS; and

-- Management communicates the significance of the safety program to all employees.
+- Management communicates the significance of the SMS to all employees.

 Final Thoughts on Aviation SMS Safety Accountabilities

-Documented elements of SMS programs are usually pretty easy to fake during the first few years of SMS audits.
+Documented elements of SMS are usually pretty easy to fake during the first few years of SMS audits.
 We often hear of smaller operators purchasing SMS manuals that have all the "pretty" and "politically correct" words.
 These convenient manuals may still have another company's name in them.
+Don't be that safety manager!

 Templates and purchased manuals are great starting points to jumpstart your SMS implementation, but ensure that they have been modified to reflect the correct nature of your operations.
 Furthermore, take a few minutes each year and review these documents to ensure they remain relevant.